TAKE A LOAD OFF

 - On or within 3 days of an observed holiday 23% of the time

-How to cut down on energy during the on-peak hours:
+How to cut down on energy use during

 - Adjust your thermostat